MP for Brighton Pavilion

 Green Spokesperson (Crime and Policing)

 Siân Berry is the Green Party MP for Brighton Pavilion, elected in July 2024.
-She holds multiple Green Party spokesperson roles, including on Crime and Policing, Culture, Media and Sport, Democratic Standards, Justice, Transport and Work and Pensions, reflecting a broad policy brief.
-She sits on the Courts and Tribunals Bill committee (from 18 March 2026) and the Bus Services (No. 2) Bill committee (from 24 June 2025), and has previously served on two Bills committees in 2025.
+She currently serves as Green Spokesperson on Crime and Policing, and also holds spokesperson roles for Culture, Media and Sport; Democratic Standards; Justice; Transport; and Work and Pensions, while sitting on committees including the Courts and Tribunals Bill and the Bus Services (No. 2) Bill.
+Her previous committee work includes the English Devolution and Community Empowerment Bill and the Public Authorities (Fraud, Error and Recovery) Bill.

 Generated 21 February 2026